flavienbwk/book-devops/eng/README.md

   - How was the incident detected? (observability tools, service status page, customer call, company colleague, online news?)
 - **Problem Source(s)**
   - This is where you include elements from your _root cause analysis_ detailing how the issue occurred.
 Add the time for each step of the investigation.
 Include screenshots as evidence and to better understand the situation.
-  - Reminder: mistakes are never solely one person's fault but arise from poorly defined procedures or poorly designed infrastructures (see chapter "[Embracing Failure](#embracing-failure)").
+  - Reminder: mistakes are never solely one person's fault but arise from poorly defined procedures or poorly designed infrastructures (see chapter "[Embracing failure](#embracing-failure)").
 - **Triggering Event**
   - Describe the action that led to the incident
   - Ex: "An administrator mistakenly ran a command that deleted a critical file"